Louisiana Christian University: Student life

-Traditions at LC

-Louisiana Christian University have several treasured traditions carried out by its students.
-While LCU lacks a large variety of student organizations, traditions are handed down mostly through word of mouth.
+Louisiana Christian University has several treasured traditions carried out by its students.
+While LCU lacks many student organizations, traditions are handed down mostly through word of mouth.
 One of the first traditions learned about at LCU is the marriage swing located in front of Cottingham Hall.
-Legend holds that if a couple sits on the swing at the same time they are destined to be married.
-This of course leads to apprehension to sit on the swing, although many take their chances.
+Legend holds that if a couple sits on the swing simultaneously, they are destined to be married.
+This, of course, leads to apprehension to sit on the swing, although many take their chances.
 Several have even proposed at the marriage swing.
 However, unknown to most LCU students, the original marriage swing was broken in the spring semester of the 2010–2011 school year and replaced by a replica.
 Even had this tragedy not occurred, the purported mystical effects of the marriage swing would have been rendered null in the spring of 2015 when the student government paid to have every swing on campus replaced.
-Another tradition held is the annual rolling of Cottingham Forest during Mom's Weekend.
-Every year LCU holds a Mom's Weekend event when girls and their moms share time together on campus.
-On the first night of this weekend the male students of LCU collect toilet paper and use it to TP the trees immediately in front of Cottingham Hall.
-In the morning the girls awake to a white wintery wonderland.
-It is widely rumored that current LCU president Rick Brewer disapproves of this much-beloved tradition.
-Another tradition is the fabled Moses statue in front of the Weathersby Fine Arts Building.
-Legend says that it holds the power of good luck.
-Individuals receive this power by rubbing the top of the statue's head.
-This phenomenon has been investigated by many, but few are able to offer sufficient explanations for it.
-The echo spot is the name given to a place near Alexandria Hall that acts like a natural megaphone for voices, jokes, music, etc. Many students gather around it and shout "echo" or other phrases, then giggle at the strange effect.
-Throughout the school year Louisiana Christian University holds several annual events.
-Homecoming Honey is an event held during homecoming week; male students compete for the hotly contested title of "homecoming honey" by showing off their talents and personalities.
-The winner is then selected by a panel of judges.
-Christmas Gala is a treasured tradition at Louisiana Christian University.
-This is LCU's equivalent of prom without a dance.
-Students bring a date to a formal dinner and enjoy well prepared meals.
-After the meal students file into an auditorium for a Christmas presentation put on by professors and students.
-During this presentation the Gala Court is announced and presented to the student body.
-Cochon De Lait is another event put on by LCU's Union Board.
-Cochon is a campus-wide crawfish boil with all you can eat crawfish.
-This event is much anticipated and students' families often participate.
-There are often inflatable games and live music.
+Another tradition once held was the annual rolling of Cottingham Forest during Mom's Weekend.
+Every year, LCU held a Mom's Weekend event when girls and their moms would share time on campus.
+On the first night of this weekend, the male students of LCU would collect toilet paper and use it to TP the trees immediately in front of Cottingham Hall.
+In the morning, the girls would awake to a white wintery wonderland.
+The practice ceased shortly after current LCU president Rick Brewer took leadership of the school, lending credence to rumors that he disapproves of this much-beloved tradition.